-Flat bottom, open pot, and tube type are the main varieties of this equipment.
+Flat bottom, open pot, and tube type are the main varieties of commercial fryer offered here.
 The difference between them comes down mostly to the way their frypot – the vat that contains the oil - is designed.
 Some are flat, others are shaped so that loose food and breading can be caught at the bottom and stay cool, preventing the particles from burning.
-The type of food you’ll want to cook will determine which one is the best choice.
+The type of food you'll want to cook will determine which one is the best choice.

 Selecting a Fryer by Food Type

-If you’re serving mostly wet-battered, free-floating items like fish and tempura, go for a flat bottom model.
-This style features a simple, rectangular frypot.
+If you're serving mostly wet-battered, free-floating items like fish and tempura, go for a flat bottom model.
+This style of commercial fryer features a simple, rectangular frypot.
 These are heated from underneath by gas burners and are designed for foods that will lose a lot of breading, most of which will float to the top and will need to be skimmed off.
 Sediment at the bottom will also need to be cleaned out several times throughout the course of operation.
-These are utilitarian pieces that can fry anything from catfish to candy bars (of course, not in the same unit), but require the most attention for cleaning.
+These are utilitarian pieces that can fry anything from catfish to candy bars (not in the same vat), but require the most attention for cleaning.

 If it's mostly frozen food you'll be serving, especially French fries and pre-breaded snacks like cheese sticks and jalapeño poppers, an open pot design might suit your needs the best.
 Like in a flat-bottom version, these have frypots that are heated from the outside.
 The main difference is the shape - these have bottoms that slope down into a cold-zone where sediment collects and stays cool, so it won't burn.
 These must be cleaned regularly, but can handle higher volumes than a flat-bottomed version.